holtzy/GenMap-Comparator/README.md

 Local use
 --------
-If you don't want to use the online version, you can use the tool locally.
+For large datasets or privacy concerns, you can use the tool locally.
 You need R to be installed on your computer & several libraries to be installed.
 See the code below:
 ```